spawnaga/ReinforcementTrader/replit.md

 - **Fixed "Session not found" Warning**:
   - This was caused by attempting to access non-existent sessions
   - Enhanced session management to prevent accessing invalid session IDs
+- **Added Session Recovery**:
+  - Added `clear_all_sessions()` method to trading engine for clearing stuck sessions
+  - Active sessions now properly tracked and cleared on worker restart

 ### Chart.js Error Fixes and Dashboard Integration (July 13, 2025)
 - **Fixed WebSocket Session Tracking**: